bigleoli/Workspace/README.md

 # Workspace
-Workspace for B2B Integration Testing team
+Workspace for B2B Integration Testing team in Toronto